 For information about fences that bound private property and road reserve

-Approval to dig in the road corridor (road reserve)
+Approval to work in the road corridor - Corridor Access Request (CAR)

 First check the location of underground pipes and cables before you dig - see utility services page

 How to submit a CAR application

 The preferred method is to apply online - the processing is quicker.